shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-quadratic-voting-ranked-list-dapp.md

 # Styling the components with Tailwind CSS

-Next we'll be styling our Vue components to make the app look prettier.
+Our last step will be styling our Vue components to make the app look prettier.

 ### Configuration